Which city is cheaper, San Antonio or Chattanooga?

 Chattanooga usually gets less rain in October than San Antonio.
 Chattanooga gets 3 inches (75 mm) of rain, while San Antonio receives 3.3 inches (83 mm) of rain this time of the year.

 The winter attracts plenty of travelers to both Chattanooga and San Antonio.
+The museums, the shopping scene, and the cuisine are the main draw to Chattanooga this time of year.
 Also, many travelers come to San Antonio for the museums, the Christmas ambience, the shopping scene, and the cuisine.

 It's quite cold in Chattanooga in the winter.
 Chattanooga is much colder than San Antonio in the winter.
-The temperature in Chattanooga is usually 40°F (5°C) in January, and San Antonio stays around 54°F (12°C).
+The daily temperature in Chattanooga averages around 40°F (5°C) in January, and San Antonio fluctuates around 54°F (12°C).

 Chattanooga usually receives around the same amount of sunshine as San Antonio during winter.
 Chattanooga gets 145 hours of sunny skies, while San Antonio receives 155 hours of full sun in the winter.